mozilla/ActiveData/docs/ActiveData Summary 181116.md

 Transpiling comes in 4 major forms, each has benefits and detriments:

 * **String Concatenation** - Transpiling can be super simple: Concatenate strings to achieve the desired code.
-For example in SQL:<br>&nbsp;&nbsp;&nbsp;`&nbsp;sql = "SELECT id FROM " + quote_column(my_table) + " WHERE name = " + quote(my_name)`
+For example in SQL:<br>&nbsp;&nbsp;&nbsp;&nbsp;`sql = "SELECT id FROM " + quote_column(my_table) + " WHERE name = " + quote(my_name)`
-* **Code Templates** - When string concatenation gets arduous, routine, or dangerous we can use parametric code templates that help with correctness and complexity:<br>&nbsp;&nbsp;&nbsp;`template = "SELECT id FROM {{table}} WHERE name = {{name}}"`<br>&nbsp;&nbsp;&nbsp;&nbsp;`sql = expand(template, table=my_table, name=my_name)`<br> this is what ActiveData did, and it worked well; the only problem is the resulting code can be obtuse.
+* **Code Templates** - When string concatenation gets arduous, routine, or dangerous we can use parametric code templates that help with correctness and complexity:<br>&nbsp;&nbsp;&nbsp;&nbsp;`template = "SELECT id FROM {{table}} WHERE name = {{name}}"`<br>&nbsp;&nbsp;&nbsp;&nbsp;`sql = expand(template, table=my_table, name=my_name)`<br> this is what ActiveData did, and it worked well; the only problem is the resulting code can be obtuse.
 But that was for the machines to worry about.
-* **First order expressions** - to perform constant propagation we need to rearrange instructions.
-To rearrange instructions we need an object representation of each instruction for the code to manipulate.
-The ActiveData script translator added a class for each instruction.
+* **First order expressions** - to perform constant propagation we need to rearrange operations.
+To rearrange operations we need an object representation of each operation for the code to manipulate.
+The ActiveData script translator added a class for each operation.
 This was not complicated, just arduous, as there is a lot of boilerplate for each operation.
 It was necessary for the few constant propagation that Painless required.
 Of course, this form opened up allure of expression simplification in general; not just for code optimization, but to generate code that is less obtuse, which made it easier to verify correctness during debugging.
 * **Optimizing Compiler** - Beyond expression simplification are a host of optimization strategies and the data structures used to support them.
 This is not done in ActiveData.

 When writing a transpiler consider the level of complexity you require.
 The jump from code templates to expression simplification is large enough to demand pause: Consider if there would be another strategy for the overall problem.
 In this case I should have considered if ActiveData should be retired.
 My search for an ActiveData replacement was more pronounced now: Can we use Amplitude?
 Can we use Spark?
-Why do all the Dremel encoding libraries suck a nested object encodings?
+Why do all the Dremel encoding libraries suck at nested object encodings?
 There appeared to be no good solutions

 ## 2nd Attempt (Q3 2017)